-The tax-equivalent yield on total interest-earning assets decreased by 19 basis points in 2014 from 2013 to 3.89%.
-The decrease was primarily due to increased pricing competition for quality loan opportunities in our markets, which has limited the Company's ability to increase loans, generally, and to increase the yields on new and renewed loans.
+The tax-equivalent yield on total interest-earning assets decreased by 13 basis points in 2015 from 2014 to 3.76%.
+The decrease was primarily due to declining yields on securities and increased pricing competition for quality loan opportunities in our markets, which has limited the Company's ability to increase the yields on new and renewed loans.

-The cost of total interest-bearing liabilities decreased 21 basis points in 2014 from 2013 to 0.94%.
-The net decrease was largely the result of the continued shift in our funding mix, as we increased our lower-cost noninterest-bearing demand deposits, interest bearing demand deposits (NOW accounts), and savings and money market accounts and concurrently reduced balances of higher-cost certificates of deposit and other higher-cost time deposits and long-term debt.
+The cost of total interest-bearing liabilities decreased 17 basis points in 2015 from 2014 to 0.77%.
+The net decrease was largely the result of the continued shift in our funding mix, as we increased our lower-cost interest-bearing demand deposits (NOW accounts), and savings and money market accounts and concurrently reduced balances of higher-cost certificates of deposits and long-term debt.

 The Company continues to deploy various asset liability management strategies to manage its risk to interest rate fluctuations.
-The Company's net interest margin could experience pressure due to lower reinvestment yields in the securities portfolio given the current interest rate environment, increased pricing competition for quality loan opportunities, and fewer opportunities to further reduce our cost of funds due to the already low level of deposit rates currently.
+The Company's net interest margin could experience pressure due to lower reinvestment yields in the securities portfolio given the current interest rate environment, increased pricing competition for quality loan opportunities, and fewer opportunities to further reduce our cost of funds due to the low level of deposit rates currently.